tuffy-cloud/Azure-CLI-Kubernetes/README.md

-Azure CLI Based Script to use in MS Azure to create Kubernetes Cluster resources.
+Azure CLI Based Script to use in MS Azure to create Kubernetes Cluster resources on MS Azure Container Service.

 Created: 5/29/2018 Author: Kevin Tuffner